-From floor to ceiling, inside and out, careful consideration was given to every detail.
-According to Russell Williams, VP of Professional Services, the Children’s Hospital needed to appeal to not only a regional clientele, but also international patients.
-The design had to be fun for a 3 year old but not overly juvenile to alienate teenage patients.
+This hospital was undergoing a renovation, and careful consideration was given to every detail; from floor to ceiling, inside and out.
+According to Russell Williams, VP of Professional Services, the Children’s Hospital needed to appeal to not only a regional clientele but also international patients.
+The design had to be fun for a 3-year-old but not overly juvenile to alienate teenage patients.

 “We are the oldest children’s hospital in the state of Minnesota, celebrating our 100th birthday this year.
 We are also the largest, most comprehensive children’s hospital in the state.
 When other hospitals cannot provide necessary care for a child, they come here,” explains Williams.

-The 96 patient rooms are equipped with the latest technology.
-And again, careful consideration was given to every part of the room including the placement of the clock on the wall.
-A team of doctors and nurses conducted mock patient procedures including administering drugs and doing chest compressions to determine the correct clock location.
+In each of the 96 patient rooms, careful consideration was given to the placement of each clock.
+A team of doctors and nurses conducted mock patient procedures, including administering drugs and doing chest compressions, to determine the best clock location.

 By installing wireless clocks, the Facility Maintenance Department saves on labor and effort.
 Williams appreciates how the clocks adjust automatically for Daylight Saving Time and the battery booster packs make the clocks virtually maintenance-free for several years.
 “We can respond much quicker to a patient or staffing need instead of worrying about clocks.
 A clock is the kind of thing that should simply “work” which these do.
 It allows everyone to focus on things closer to the patient.”